What we collect, what we don’t.

 Your file stays on your device

-app.satsignal.cloud use a magic-link sign-in to
+magic-link sign-in at app.satsignal.cloud to manage

-is described in section 02.
+stores is described in section 02.

 The on-chain anchor is permanent and public